ZERO FEES!BEST PRICES GUARANTEED!LOCAL SINCE 2004

 North of the Main Break (Best)

-Properties in the northern section of Centro and toward North Beach are the closest to the paddle-out zone.
+Properties in the northern section of Centro and toward North Beach are the closest to the paddle-out zone, including the left to the north.
 A 3–5 minute walk with a board.
 These properties tend to book out earliest in high season.

 Centro

-The main town center is 5–8 minutes walk from the lineup.
+The main town center is a 5 minute walk from the lineup.
 Excellent access to restaurants, surf shops, and nightlife after sessions.
 Best all-around option for surfers who also want the village experience.

 South of Centro